ggonnella/expectation_rules/README.md

 # Organization

 ```
-1_find_articles          scripts, protocols and results of
-|                        the creation of lists of articles from which to
+1_find_articles          creation of articles lists for searching expectations
-|                        search for expectation rules
 |
-|- protocols             scripts and protocols for the
+|- protocols             protocols / pipelines for the creation
-|  |                     creation of the list of scientific articles
 |  |
 |  |- H                  related to genomes of prokaryotes in hydrothermal
 |  |                     vents; done using Pubmed queries